cantaloupe-project/cantaloupe/README.md

 GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of formats and is generally faster than ImageMagickProcessor.

+*Note: due to a quirk in im4java, ImageMagick has to be installed for this processor to work.
+(It needs to use the `identify` command to get image dimensions.)
+Eliminating this dependency is on the to-do list.*

 ## ImageMagickProcessor

 ImageMagickProcessor, like GraphicsMagickProcessor, also uses